-Tabitha St. Bernard-Jacobs is a designer, fashion activist and organizer.
+Tabitha St. Bernard-Jacobs is a designer, artist and organizer.
 She is the co-founder and designer of Tabii Just, a zero waste womenswear clothing label that is made ethically in Brooklyn from excess fabric.
 She is an advocate for fair working conditions for garment workers as well as ethical fashion.
 Tabitha has been featured on MTV, in MarketWatch, Al Jazeera and WWD for her work with Tabii Just.
 Tabitha also co-founded LIVARI Clothing, an ethical clothing label that launched during Fashion Week Fall 2017 to rave reviews.
 LIVARI Clothing has been featured in WWD, NowThis, LA Times, Forbes, Nylon, Bustle, NY1, Huffington Post, Nylon, Sourcing Journal among others.
-She has held talks about the intersection of art and activism at several educational institutions including Gettysburg College, George Washington University and DePauw University, to name a few.
+She has held talks about the intersection of art and activism at several educational institutions including the Fashion Institute of Technology, St. Francis College, Gettysburg College, George Washington University and DePauw University, to name a few.
 Tabitha has also been a panelist about the topic of sustainable fashion at the Sustainable Textile Summit, NY & NJ Minority Supplier Development Council Sustainability Summit, the Women's Convention, Go Green Convention and more.

 Tabitha draws from her life experience as an immigrant from Trinidad, who grew up in a low-income part of the town of Arima.
 Her early years were marked by a speech impediment.
 She stuttered so intensely that she could not say her name and she endured relentless teasing throughout her childhood.
 As time passed, she learnt different techniques to overcome her speech impediment, though it is never far from her mind as she now navigates being a public speaker.
 She seeks to empower children and young people to realize that having a speech impediment is not a life sentence and that it does not limit one's potential.